THE MEMORY MAP

 Location: The Memory Map by Nikolaus Gansterer was donated as a permanent installation to the Jewish Museum, Vienna, where it also can be visited.
 The art work was developed in the framework of the Vienna Memorial Project, initiated by Karen Frostig.

 Assistance: Anna Scher

 Photographer: Birgit Graschopf

-App development in partnership with Kapsch AG and in cooperation with CSS GmbH, Vienna (Isabel Bimstingl, Johannes, Widmann, Hans-Peter Zillner).
+App development: was realized in partnership with Kapsch AG and in cooperation with CSS GmbH, Vienna (Isabel Bimstingl, Johannes, Widmann, Hans-Peter Zillner).
 Download the Vienna Project App, available for iOS and Android.

 – 'Wien von Oben.
 Die Stadt auf einen Blick', Sandór Békési, Elke Doppler (Eds.), Metroverlag, Vienna, 2017.
 ISBN 978-3-99300-303-6